JPatel87/smoothie-selector/README.md

 * [Language Programs](https://www.youtube.com/watch?v=tLYHMKeeFIU), for their youtube video on how to use and install python termcolor library.
 * [geeksforgeeks](https://www.geeksforgeeks.org/how-to-create-a-countdown-timer-using-python/), for the countdown timer code.
 * [Real Python](https://realpython.com/python-sleep/), for their instructions on how to add time delays to code.
-* The following websites for their troubleshooting advice; [Code Institute](https://codeinstitute.net/5-day-coding-challenge/?utm_term=code%20institute&utm_campaign=a%26c_SEA_UK_BR_Brand_Code_Institute&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=492338271836&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=EAIaIQobChMI9OSlzraT8wIVgbTtCh0lSQINEAAYASAAEgJHFvD_BwE) Python Essentials module and Love Sandwiches walk-through project,  [Stack Overflow](https://stackoverflow.com/) and [W3 Schools](https://www.w3schools.com/).
+* The following websites for their troubleshooting advice; [Code Institute](https://codeinstitute.net/5-day-coding-challenge/?utm_term=code%20institute&utm_campaign=a%26c_SEA_UK_BR_Brand_Code_Institute&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=492338271836&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=EAIaIQobChMI9OSlzraT8wIVgbTtCh0lSQINEAAYASAAEgJHFvD_BwE) Python Essentials module and Love Sandwiches walk-through project,  [Stack Overflow](https://stackoverflow.com/), [geeksforgeeks](https://www.geeksforgeeks.org/) and [W3 Schools](https://www.w3schools.com/).
+* [Pep8 online](http://pep8online.com/), for code validation checking.

 ### Acknowledgements

-This project has been an eye-opening experience for me to develop a command line program that looks appealing and is able to manipulate data to deliver results.
+This project has been an eye-opening and thoroughly enjoyable experience for me to develop a command line program that looks appealing and is able to manipulate data to deliver results.
 My thanks goes to Code Institute tutor support who have been fantastic at answering all my queries and my tutor, Seun Owonikoko, for her insight and guidance.